 How does Invisalign First work?

-Invisalign for kids works similarly to other options from Invisalign by using a series of clear aligners to align and straighten your teeth.
-The difference is that there are a few extra features designed to treat the growing jaw.
+Invisalign for kids works by using a series of clear plastic aligners to align the jaw and straighten the teeth.
+The difference between this and the other Invisalign treatment options is that there are a few extra features designed to treat the growing jaw.

 These clear aligners don’t just straighten teeth and align the bite, they actually expand and change the shape of your child’s growing jaw.
 This is also known as palatial arch expansion, which is the process of applying pressure to the teeth to increase the dental arch width.